 Apple has devised a golden ratio grid system using which you can size and align your elements in the right manner.
 Nevertheless, grid template received a lot of flak from the designers and they aren’t sticking to it completely.
 Do whatever suits you the best for the look of the icons even if that means not abiding by the grid system.

 DPs (for Android)

-The unit of measure in Android is called density independent pixel.
+The unit of measure in Android is called density-independent pixel.
 It is almost same as points.
 It equals roughly 160 pixels fitted into 1 inch of screen space just like iOS’s 163.
-So, DP is a physical unit of measurement as per the co-ordinate system held by a computer and is like an abstraction of a pixel for use by an application which is further converted to physical pixels through a supporting system.
-DP is of major use while working in the Android platform.
-It is a virtual pixel unit and should be utilized while planning UI layout to define design dimensions or position in a density independent manner.
+So, DP is a physical unit of measurement as per the coordinate system held by a computer and is like an abstraction of a pixel for use by an application which is further converted to physical pixels through a supporting system.
+DP is of major use while working on the Android platform.
+It is a virtual pixel unit and should be utilized while planning UI layout to define design dimensions or position in a density-independent manner.

 Dimensions In Android

 Touchable UI elements have a value of 48 dp units and the spacing between each of these elements is 8 dp.